--Name three factors that exacerbate a compulsive spender’s habits.
+-Name three factors that worsen a compulsive spender’s habits.

 -Name three motivations that shop-aholics have for compulsive spending.

--Name three techniques to incorporate a shop-aholic partner into their therapy.
+-Name three techniques to incorporate a hoarding client's partner into their therapy.

--Name three reactions that can occur when clients are confronted with their compulsive spending.
+-Name three responses that can occur when clients are confronted with their compulsive spending.

--Name three techniques that help a client avoid trigger attacks.
+-Identify three techniques that help a client avoid compulsive buying.

 -Explain the diagnostic criteria for compulsive buying.